flink-ci/flink/docs/content/docs/dev/table/sqlClient.md

 ```

 When using `SET` command to print the properties, the SQL Client will also print all the properties.
-To distinguish the deprecated key, the sql client use the '[DEPRECATED]' as the identifier.deprecated
+To distinguish the deprecated key, the sql client use the '[DEPRECATED]' as the identifier is deprecated.

 ```text
 Flink SQL>SET;